moechofe/lowresrmx/asset.dev/manual.md

 Check the [memory API](#memory-api).

+### Persistent Memory

+The fantasy hardware simulates persistent memory allowing users to store some bytes on the device memory, making them persistent even after stopping the program or quitting the app.

 ### Sound

-The fantasy hardware simulates 4 voices to play sound effect and music using an internal tracks player .
+The fantasy hardware simulates 4 voices to play sound effects and music using an internal tracks player.

 Check the [sound API](#sound-api).

 ### Overlay

-When the program is running, there is an option in the device application that enable showing the screen ovelay.
+When the program is running, there is an option in the device application that enables showing the screen overlay.

-This screen show the simulated CPU usage by counting how many [fantasy CPU cycles](#cycles) has been consumed already.
+This screen shows the simulated CPU usage by counting how many [fantasy CPU cycles](#cycles) have been consumed already.

-It also show any message that has been printed on the overlay using  the [`TRACE` command](#trace-expresionexpression).
+It also shows any message that has been printed on the overlay using the [`TRACE` command](#trace-expressionexpression).

 ### Keyboard

-The fantasy hardware as access to the device virtual keyboard.
-It allow user to type while running a program.
+The fantasy hardware has access to the device virtual keyboard.
+It allows users to type while running a program.

 Check the [input API](#input-api).

 ## Program Language

-The programming language follow the path of the original Lowres NX.
-It's a BASIC type language and here's how to use it.
+The programming language follows the path of the original Lowres NX.
+It's a BASIC-type language and here's how to use it.

 ### Program

-A program is a list of so called instructions and executed by the fantasy hardware one by one from top to bottom.
-The simplest and iconic program could be:
+A program is a list of so-called instructions executed by the fantasy hardware one by one from top to bottom.
+The simplest and most iconic program could be:

     print "hello world!"

-Users are invited to create a new program, types the instruction above and run it.
+Users are invited to create a new program, type the instruction above and run it.

-Keywords and values are separated by spaces and instructions with new line.
+Keywords and values are separated by spaces and instructions by new lines.

     print "hello..."
     print "second instruction"

-> The program do not care about upper or lower case, use the one you prefers.
+> The program does not care about upper or lower case, use the one you prefer.

 ### Instructions

-Instructions are something to tell the fantasy hardware to do something.
+Instructions tell the fantasy hardware to do something.

-- Assigning a [literal](#literals) or an [expression](#expressions) to a [variable](#variables).
+- Assigning a [literal](#literals) or an [expression](#expressions) to a [variable](#variables-and-assignation).
 - Executing a [command](#commands) or a [function](#functions).
-- Calling a [procedure](#procedures) with or without [argument](#parameter-arguments-and-scopes).
+- Calling a [procedure](#procedures) with or without [arguments](#parameters-arguments-and-scopes).
-- Jumping to a [label](#labels) or going back from the stack TODO: link
+- Jumping to a [label](#labels-jumps-and-embedded-data) or returning from the [stack](#stack-sub-routine-and-return).

 ### Identifiers

-1. An identifier is a word defined by the user and are used to declare variables, labels or procedures (more on those terms later), e.g.: `hero`, `enemies`, `HP`, `score`, `spawn_monsters`, `updateScreen`, `CollectCoins`, `level12`…
+1. An identifier is a word defined by the user and is used to declare variables, labels or procedures (more on those terms later), e.g.: `hero`, `enemies`, `HP`, `score`, `spawn_monsters`, `updateScreen`, `CollectCoins`, `level12`…

-2. An identifier can also be a built-in function name provided by LowResRMX as part of the [API](#api-instructions).
+2. An identifier can also be a built-in function name provided by Retro Game Creator as part of the [API](#api-instructions).

 Valid characters for identifiers are: ASCII letters, digits and the underscore `_`.
-But they CANNOT start by a digits and they CANNOT have more than 21 characters.
+However, they cannot start with a digit and they cannot have more than 21 characters.

-**Important:** Not all identifiers are valid because some of them are reserved by the language itself, check the [list of reserved keywords](#reserved-keywords) and learn them to avoid common mistakes
+**Important:** Not all identifiers are valid because some of them are reserved by the language itself.
+Check the [list of reserved keywords](#reserved-keywords) and learn them to avoid common mistakes.

 ### Variables and assignation

-A variables is a value that retains in the memory fantasy hardware as long as the program is running.
-They can be used to store positions, scores, HP and all sort of information that users can think of.
-The purpose of variable is to store a value inside to get it back later.
+A variable is a value that is retained in the fantasy hardware memory as long as the program is running.
+Variables can be used to store positions, scores, HP and all sorts of information.
+The purpose of a variable is to store a value to retrieve it later.

-Example: think of a score counter that start at zero and increment every time a plumber hero jump on enemies heads.
-A nice name for this value can be `score` and can be declared and assigned like this:
+Example: a score counter that starts at zero and increments every time a plumber hero jumps on enemies' heads.
+An appropriate name for this value is `score` and it can be declared and assigned like this:

     score=0